achamberland/gulp-winify/README.md

 ##Contributing:
-Feel free to make a pull request, any help is welcome
+Feel free to fork and make a pull request, any help is welcome

 ##License